-4. Special Scholarships
+5. Special Scholarships

 The School of Law is the custodian of several donor-based and endowed scholarship funds that are distributed to students based on eligibility and specific award criteria.
 Some of these scholarship sources are used to supplement the law school's institutional aid and merit scholarship programs.
 Others are awarded on a competitive basis for which an application or essay is required.
-Typically, special scholarship applications are available in late spring and are due one week after the end of the spring semester.
+Typically, special scholarship applications are available in late spring.
 Please contact the Financial Aid Office with any questions regarding special scholarships.